 If you lose a filling, then the immediate action should be to apply some sugarless gum into the cavity.
 The gum should only be sugarless because a sugar-filled gum would cause pain.
 Over-the-counter dental cement is also easily available and you can apply the same.
 The proper filling would only be done by the dentist and you should visit the dentist’s office as soon as possible.

 If you see that the dental crown fixed on a tooth has fallen off, then keep the crown with you.
 Apply some clove oil to the affected area.
 Use a cotton swab to apply the oil.
 Try to put the crown back in its place over the tooth by applying dental cement, denture adhesive or toothpaste on the inner surface of the crown, but obviously, do not use super glue.
-After this, visit the dentist to get the crown placed professionally.
+After this, visit the Oral Dental Care Professionals to get the crown placed professionally.